 Luminex analysis of nasal lining fluid or stimulated nasal cells

 Nasal cells collected in RPMI containing 1% penicillin/streptomycin/neomycin (ThermoFisher) and 10% heat-inactivated FBS (ThermoFisher) were incubated with 50ug/mL DNAse I (Sigma Aldrich) at room temperature for 20 min and filtered over a 70um filter (ThermoFisher).
 Cells were spun down at 440xg for 5 min, resuspended, counted and incubated at 250,000 cells/mL in 96-wells or 384-wells plates (ThermoFisher).
-Heat-killed Spn inoculation strain was added at a concentration of 5 ng/mL of total protein (corresponding to 4.3x10^7 CFU/mL) and cells were incubated for 18 h.
+Heat-killed Spn inoculation strain was added at a concentration of 5 µg/mL of total protein (corresponding to 4.3x10^7 CFU/mL) and cells were incubated for 18 h.
 Bacterial protein concentration was measured by Bradford assay, using bovine serum albumin as standard and titration experiments were performed to determine dose.
 Supernatant was collected and stored at -80C until analysis.
 For nasosorption filters, cytokines were eluted from stored filters using 100 uL of assay buffer (ThermoFisher) by centrifugation, then the eluate was cleared by further centrifugation at 16,000g.
 Prior to analysis, samples were centrifuged for 10 min at 16,000xg to clear samples.
 These were acquired on a LX200 using a 30-plex magnetic human Luminex cytokine kit (ThermoFisher) and analysed with xPonent3.1 software following manufacturer’s instructions.
 Samples were analysed in duplicates and nasosorption samples with a CV > 25% were excluded.

 RNA extraction and sequencing